Chi Modu: Early life

 Born in Arondizuogu, Nigeria, Modu was a child-immigrant raised in New Jersey.
 After graduating from the Lawrenceville School in Lawrenceville, NJ he attended Rutgers University, majoring in economics (Baccalaureate 1989).
 The careers of both his parents, who by then were no longer in the United States, were unrelated: statistics (his father) and accounting (his mother).

 The woman who would later become his wife bought him a camera as a birthday present, which Modu did not use initially as a professional photographer.
 This led to his taking formal training (at the International Center of Photography in New York).
 It was in 1991, while employed by the Harlem-basedNew York Amsterdam News, and looking for freelance work that he began his three-decade association with The Source magazine.

 He registered domain name ChiModu.com in 1999.

 Career

 Modu introduced his use of the word uncategorized in 2013 via "enlarged photographs .. splashed across the facades of buildings in New York."
-Other locations included "Oslo, Lagos, Bangkok, Sao Paulo, Berlin, Barcelona and Dubai" and he described these as "Like graffiti, but legal."
+Other locations included "Oslo, Lagos, Bangkok, São Paulo, Berlin, Barcelona and Dubai" and he described these as "Like graffiti, but legal."